 As technology continues to fundamentally change the way that companies carry out business, the increased security risks and cyberthreats that more intricate IT infrastructure can present are being noted by high-level employees.

-However, the level of capital needed to see off the most complex issues is leaving organisations in a precarious position.
+However, the level of capital needed to see off the most complex issues is leaving organizations in a precarious position.
 In Gartner’s survey, 65 per cent of 400 respondents maintained that ‘investment in risk management practices is not keeping up with new and higher levels of risk’.

 While technology isn’t the be-all and end-all when it comes to tackling threats, there can be little denying that companies will benefit from investing in more innovative practices.
-When twinned with the role that digital infrastructure can play across the wider enterprise, the technology-focus of many organisations looks set to continue for some time to come.
+When twinned with the role that digital infrastructure can play across the wider enterprise, the technology-focus of many organizations looks set to continue for some time to come.